In the Shadow of Your Wings

 In the Shadow of Your Wings (Unter dem Schatten deiner Flügel) is a collection of selected entries from the diary of Jochen Klepper covering the period between April 1932 and 10 December 1942.
 The book appeared in 1956.

+Content

-The Protestant German writer, journalist and poet of ecclesiastical songs, Jochen Klepper, loses his creative power in the course of the above-mentioned ten years under steadily increasing National Socialist reprisals.
-Klepper is married with the Jew Johanna.
-Hanni, as Johanna is called, has brought two daughters from her first marriage.
-Klepper's younger stepdaughter Renate is threatened with deportation after the war begins.
-Klepper applies for an exit permit for the young girl to go to Sweden.
-The author appeals to the security services.
-There his request is turned down.
-Klepper takes his own life together along the lives of his wife and child in a nondescript Berlin residential house.
+The German Protestant writer, journalist and poet of ecclesiastical songs, Jochen Klepper, loses his creative power over the course of the ten year diaries, under steadily increasing National Socialist reprisals.
+Klepper's wife Johanna ('Hanni') is Jewish, and has two daughters from her first marriage.
+Klepper's younger step-daughter Renate is threatened with deportation after the outbreak of World War II.
+Klepper applies for an exit permit for the young girl to go to Sweden, but his request is turned down by the security services.
+Klepper takes his own life together along the lives of his wife and child in an undistinguished Berlin residential house.

-Diary

-1932 Klepper suffers from his childlessness.
-He calls himself a "religious socialist".
-The work of the 30-year-old author is narrow.
-But Klepper is fulfilled as an intellectual by big desire for fame.

-1933 To Kleppers understanding is not author who has merely ideas and materials.
-Author is who can express that quite peculiar "state of the liveliness" in his text.
-Talent would be unnecessary.

-The Nazis have now all power monopolized.
-Klepper is at the Radio employed.
-He is denounced: "Jewish family.
-SPD member" is the accusation.
-The active employees will be suspended from service.
-Still Klepper not despondent.
-Because he holds fast to his faith, writes in his novel "The Father, Novel of the Soldier-King" (Stuttgart 1937) and loves his wife Hanni.
-Is Klepper "divine tool"?
-He has doubts.